Online course on violence

 - the extent of violence and its causes

 - the nature, mechanisms and consequences of violence

 - the normalisation and break-up processes

-- society’s responsibility and how to ask about experience of being subjected to violence
+- society’s responsibility and how to ask about experiences of being subjected to violence

-Produced in collaboration with the National Board of Health and Welfare and national county administrative boards, the online course is based on more than 20 years of experience teaching the subject at university level.
-The course was launched in September 2016 and has been completed by more than 35.000 users.
+Produced in collaboration with the National Board of Health and Welfare and national county administrative boards, the online course is based on more than 20 years of experience teaching violence against women as a subject at university level.
+The course was launched in September 2016 and has more than 140.000 registrered users.

 The online course about violence is presented at European conference